rosensilva/ballerina-samples/bellerinaDataBackedApiSample/README.md

 4) After setting up <ballerina_home>, run: `$ ballerina run service.bal`

 5) How to interact with the employee database web service,
-* To add new employee to the Database     - POST `localhost:9090/employee/employee?name=Alice&age=20&ssn=111223333`
+* To add new employee to the Database     - POST `localhost:9090/employee/employee  json payload -> name:Alice, age:20, ssn:111223333`
 * To retrieve an existing employee detail - GET `localhost:9090/employee/employee?id=1`
+* To update an employee in the Database   - PUT `localhost:9090/employee/employee  json payload -> id=1, name:Alice, age:20, ssn:111223333`
-* To delete an existing employee          - DELETE `localhost:9090/employee/employee?id=1`
+* To delete an existing employee          - DELETE `localhost:9090/employee/employee json payload -> id=1`
 * To retrieve details about all employees - GET `localhost:9090/employee/retrieve-all`

-6) Responses for above requst will look simliar to,
+6) Responses for above request will look similar to,
 * adding new employee
 ```json
 {